Whittlesea, South Africa: History

-Founded in 1849, Whittlesea was as a military outpost created to protect white settlers during the Frontier War of 1850–1853.
+Founded in 1849, Whittlesea was a military outpost created to protect white settlers during the Frontier War of 1850–1853.
 The town was named after Whittlesea in Cambridgeshire, birthplace of Sir Harry Smith (1787-1860), Governor of the Cape Colony from 1847 to 1852.
 A British officer fortified five houses during the War of Mlanjeni (1850 to 1853), when the Xhosas besieged the settlement.
 One of these, which now forms part of the Post Office Complex, is still standing.
 Between 1948 and 1994, at the height of the apartheid regime in South Africa, Whittlesea belonged to the former Ciskei, a bantustan/homeland established in 1961 under the Promotion of Self-Government Act of 1959.
 Until 1994, there was no formal political organisation in Whittlesea.
 The Department of Internal Affairs facilitated decisions around land use, services and rates in the townships through township managers.
 After South Africa's first democratic election in 1994, Whittlesea became governed by a council.